 Your day is already full.
 You and your team are busy.
 Working together.
 Accomplishing goals.
 Putting out fires.
 So, when your calendar appointment pops up, reminding you of a volunteer activity or business-networking event, you may find yourself wondering if the time could be better spent elsewhere.
-Yet, community involvement can be a strong pillar of your business growth strategy—community connections help you build business relationships.
+Yet, this Blue Paper will show how community involvement can be a strong pillar of your business growth strategy—community connections help you build business relationships.

 In fact, research shows community involvement, such as sponsorships, networking events and volunteerism, draws attention to your name and helps forge lasting relationships with customers, future business partners and prospective employees.
 Promotional products provide a creative way to jumpstart those valuable relationships.